kmurph73/set-state-is-great/README.md

 }
 ```

-Then in say, `store.ts`, you can set it when creating your store:
+Then you can set it when creating your store:

 ``` TypeScript
 // store.ts